 Commissioned by Cornwall Council and the Framework Convention of the Protection of National Minorities, Golden Tree Productions wanted to challenge notions of ‘Cornishness’ and encourage us all to think about the elements of our identity, such as culture, language and heritage.
 Thanks to sponsorship from First Kernow, we converted a double decker bus into ‘The Cornish Embassy’, with a beer-tasting pub downstairs and a Cornish embassy upstairs.

-Throughout 2018 and 2019, the Tick Box Bus has attended over 20 events across Cornwall, including the Royal Cornwall Show, Man Engine Resurrection Tour, St Piran’s Day and various other local festivities.
-Members of the public are invited to take part in the ‘Cornish Citizenship Test’, answering questions about Cornwall and Cornish identity to receive their very own ‘tremengummyas’ (Cornish passport).
-Participants also get given a pin badge of their choice, allowing them to self-identify as Cornish by birth, Cornish by marriage, Cornish by accident, Cornish on purpose, Cornish by ancestry or other.
+Throughout 2018 and 2019, the Tick Box Bus attended over 20 events across Cornwall, including the Royal Cornwall Show, Man Engine Resurrection Tour, St Piran’s Day and various other local festivities.
+Members of the public were invited to take part in the ‘Cornish Citizenship Test’, answering questions about Cornwall and Cornish identity to receive their very own ‘tremengummyas’ (Cornish passport).
+Participants were also given a pin badge of their choice, allowing them to self-identify as Cornish by birth, Cornish by marriage, Cornish by accident, Cornish on purpose, Cornish by ancestry or other.